Our offers

 3. Game of Thrones Self-Drive Ireland Tour

-Game of Thrones Self-Drive Ireland Tour presents an epic 7-night adventure through Ireland's most spectacular filming locations, combining the freedom of self-drive exploration with carefully selected accommodations including the Maldron Newlands Cross Hotel Dublin, Ramada Encore Belfast, and the prestigious 4-star Bushmills Inn.
-This unique journey allows fans to step directly into Westeros whilst discovering Ireland's natural wonders and rich heritage spanning nearly 5,000 years.
+The Game of Thrones Self-Drive Ireland Tour presents an epic 7-night adventure through Ireland’s most spectacular filming locations, combining the freedom of self-drive exploration with carefully selected accommodations, including the Maldron Newlands Cross Hotel Dublin, Ramada Encore Belfast, and the prestigious 4-star Bushmills Inn.
+This unique journey allows fans to step directly into Westeros while discovering Ireland’s natural wonders and rich heritage spanning nearly 5,000 years.

-The comprehensive itinerary encompasses iconic locations from the HBO series including Castle Ward (Winterfell), Shane's Castle filming locations, Cairncastle scenes, and the dramatic Carrick-a-Rede Rope Bridge suspended 20 metres above churning waters.
-Guests enjoy daily Irish breakfasts whilst staying at handpicked properties ranging from Dublin's modern Maldron hotel to the atmospheric Bushmills Inn near the legendary distillery.
+The comprehensive itinerary encompasses iconic locations from the HBO series, including Castle Ward (Winterfell), Shane’s Castle filming locations, Cairncastle scenes, and the dramatic Carrick-a-Rede Rope Bridge, suspended 20 metres above churning waters.
+Guests enjoy daily Irish breakfasts while staying at handpicked properties, ranging from Dublin’s modern Maldron Hotel to the atmospheric Bushmills Inn near the legendary distillery.

-Self Drive Irish Pub & Distillery Tour offers an authentic 8-day journey through Ireland's brewing and distilling heritage, featuring carefully selected accommodations including Clayton Hotel Liffey Valley Dublin, Kilkenny Hotel, and Blarney Golf Resort.
-This immersive experience combines the freedom of self-drive exploration with exclusive access to Ireland's most celebrated breweries and distilleries, including the world-famous Guinness Storehouse and Jameson Distillery Middleton.
+The Self-Drive Irish Pub & Distillery Tour offers an authentic 8-day journey through Ireland’s brewing and distilling heritage, featuring carefully selected accommodations, including Clayton Hotel Liffey Valley Dublin, Kilkenny Hotel, and Blarney Golf Resort.
+This immersive experience combines the freedom of self-drive exploration with exclusive access to Ireland’s most celebrated breweries and distilleries, including the world-famous Guinness Storehouse and Jameson Distillery Middleton.

-The tour encompasses Ireland's legendary drinking establishments from Sean's Bar in Athlone (officially the oldest pub in Ireland) to Temple Bar District's cobbled streets, whilst providing comprehensive tastings at the Smithwick's Experience Kilkenny, Franciscan Well Brewery Cork, and Killarney Brewing Company.
-Guests enjoy bed and breakfast accommodations throughout their journey, staying at properties ranging from Dublin's contemporary Clayton Hotel to Kerry's charming Brandon Hotel.
+The tour encompasses Ireland’s legendary drinking establishments, from Sean’s Bar in Athlone (officially the oldest pub in Ireland) to Temple Bar District’s cobbled streets, while providing comprehensive tastings at the Smithwick’s Experience Kilkenny, Franciscan Well Brewery Cork, and Killarney Brewing Company.
+Guests enjoy bed and breakfast accommodations throughout their journey, staying at properties ranging from Dublin’s contemporary Clayton Hotel to Kerry’s charming Brandon Hotel.

-Travellers experience Ireland's most spectacular landscapes including the Ring of Kerry's coastal panoramas, the Rock of Cashel's medieval architecture, and the dramatic Cliffs of Moher towering 214 metres above the Atlantic Ocean.
-The itinerary includes visits to Blarney Castle for the traditional stone-kissing ceremony, plus explorations of Wicklow's monastic Glendalough and the ancient site of Clonmacnoise with its fantastically crafted stone crosses and round towers.
+Travellers experience Ireland’s most spectacular landscapes, including the Ring of Kerry’s coastal panoramas, the Rock of Cashel’s medieval architecture, and the dramatic Cliffs of Moher, towering 214 metres above the Atlantic Ocean.
+The itinerary includes visits to Blarney Castle for the traditional stone-kissing ceremony, plus explorations of Wicklow’s monastic Glendalough and the ancient site of Clonmacnoise, with its intricately crafted stone crosses and round towers.

-Self Drive Ireland Tour provides the ultimate flexibility for discovering Ireland's most inspiring countryside and vibrant cities through 7 or 9-night itineraries featuring accommodation choices ranging from charming B&Bs to 4-star hotels including Best Western Sheldon Park Hotel Dublin and the elegant Brehon Hotel Kerry.
-This comprehensive self-drive experience allows travellers to explore at their own pace whilst enjoying Irish-style breakfasts and carefully planned routes showcasing the Emerald Isle's most captivating destinations.
+The Self-Drive Ireland Tour provides the ultimate flexibility for discovering Ireland’s most inspiring countryside and vibrant cities through 7- or 9-night itineraries, featuring accommodation choices ranging from charming B&Bs to 4-star hotels, including Best Western Sheldon Park Hotel Dublin and the elegant Brehon Hotel Kerry.
+This comprehensive self-drive experience allows travellers to explore at their own pace while enjoying Irish-style breakfasts and carefully planned routes showcasing the Emerald Isle’s most captivating destinations.

 Titanic Quarter Maritime Heritage: Shipbuilding Legacy and Museum Excellence

-Within Belfast's spectacular Titanic Quarter that commemorates the city's legendary shipbuilding excellence and the world's most famous ocean liner built in Belfast's Harland and Wolff shipyards, contemporary accommodations provide immersive experiences celebrating maritime heritage whilst offering panoramic views of Belfast Lough and the impressive industrial architecture that defined the city's golden age of shipbuilding prosperity.
-Modern properties throughout this regenerated waterfront district often incorporate design elements inspired by ocean liner luxury, maritime engineering excellence, and the skilled craftsmanship that established Belfast as one of the world's premier shipbuilding centres during the early 20th century industrial boom.
+Within Belfast’s spectacular Titanic Quarter, which commemorates the city’s legendary shipbuilding excellence and the world’s most famous ocean liner built in Belfast’s Harland and Wolff shipyards, contemporary accommodations provide immersive experiences celebrating maritime heritage while offering panoramic views of Belfast Lough and the impressive industrial architecture that defined the city’s golden age of shipbuilding prosperity.
+Modern properties throughout this regenerated waterfront district often incorporate design elements inspired by ocean liner luxury, maritime engineering excellence, and the skilled craftsmanship that established Belfast as one of the world’s premier shipbuilding centres during the early 20th-century industrial boom.

-Titanic Belfast museum proximity enables comprehensive exploration of the ship's construction, maiden voyage preparations, and tragic sinking through interactive exhibitions, authentic artifacts, and educational programming that reveals the technical innovation and human stories that characterise Belfast's shipbuilding heritage.
-Belfast Harbour accessibility provides opportunities for harbour tours, visits to preserved shipyard facilities, and educational experiences that explore the engineering excellence and industrial traditions that created Belfast's international reputation for maritime construction quality and innovative design solutions that influenced global shipbuilding standards.
+Proximity to the Titanic Belfast museum enables comprehensive exploration of the ship’s construction, maiden voyage preparations, and tragic sinking through interactive exhibitions, authentic artefacts, and educational programming that reveal the technical innovation and human stories characterising Belfast’s shipbuilding heritage.
+Belfast Harbour accessibility provides opportunities for harbour tours, visits to preserved shipyard facilities, and educational experiences that explore the engineering excellence and industrial traditions creating Belfast’s international reputation for maritime construction quality and innovative design solutions that influenced global shipbuilding standards.

 Maritime Engineering Heritage and Industrial Innovation